stephanemartinw/responsible-wordpress-with-tachyons/README.md

 For that it proposes :

 * a minimal starter theme,
-* a plugin that proposes very simple and fully overridable elements,
+* a plugin that proposes a fully overridable custom type Element and its set of predefined views,

 so that Tachyons atomic classes can be used everywhere.

 Wistiti implements for this templates associated to customizer files.
 So HTML markup and CSS classes are separated, allowing the theme developer to only override the necessary CSS classes without overriding the whole template.

-For WordPress unfiltrable markups, Javascript is used to dynamically add the classes defined in customizer file.
+For WordPress unfiltrable markups, PHP and Javascript are used to dynamically add the classes defined in customizer file.
 A CSS fallback can be provided by the child theme to support javascript absence.

-Important: if Tachyons classes are used here, it's worth to mention that any other atomic css set could be easily used with Wistiti, as any custom css of your choice (from a framework or self developed).
+Important: if Tachyons classes are used here, it's worth to mention that any other atomic css set could be easily used with Wistiti, as any custom css of your choice (a framework like Bootstrap or self developed).

 Moreover, as far as possible :